phetsims/phet-info/ide/idea/setup.md

   * Adding code changes to a GitHub issue for other devs to try out.
 Often times, you may see patches contained in a " details" dropdown (notated as `<details>`) since they can be very long.
 * The "find" modal has a preview section that some want to see more than 100 items in it, instead of needing to open the Find view.
 Increase this number with "Settings > Advanced Settings > Maximum number of results to show in Find in Files/Show Usages preview"
+* **External Tools** can be incredibly helpful. @samreid and @zepumph are great resources for this.
+They can also be bound to keyboard shortcuts.
+For example, syncing and pushing scripts.
+  * Windows:
+    * To add a shell script tool that runs sync:
+      * Program:  C:\Program Files\Git\bin\bash.exe
+      * Arguments: bin\sage run js\grunt\tasks\sync.ts --AN_OPTION_HERE
+      * Working Directory: GIT_REPOS\perennial
+    * To add an external tool on Windows that supports full color, do something like this:
+      * Program:  C:\Program Files\Git\bin\bash.exe
+      * Arguments: -c "export FORCE_COLOR=true; ./perennial/bin/sage run ./website-build/gitFlow/updateWebsiteRepos.ts
+        --sync"
+      * Working Directory: GIT_REPOS
 * It can be helpful to see the history of a file or section of a file that you're working in.
 This is not only a way to see how a section of code came to be, but also which devs made the changes.
 See documentation on the [Show History](https://www.jetbrains.com/help/webstorm/investigate-changes.html#file-history) feature (or do